 The inside decor is very nice.
 L’Atelier 3/4 fort created the design of this new restaurant, and the result is both very refined and elegant.
 Some elements were also done by the couple themselves – look for some of the more unusual items such as a vintage orange TV alongside more traditional Japanese objects.

 Hidenori comes from Kyoto in the Kansai region of Japan.
 Takoyaki are part of that region’s specialties and have been added to Noren’s menu.
 Takoyaki are ball-shaped snacks made of batter, similar to pancake batter, and are typically filled with minced octopus.
 They are served in portions of 6-10 on a small tray, accompanied by a sauce of your choice to spice it up.
-In addition to takoyaki with octopus, Noren offers you a vegetarian option made with a vegetable blend whose texture resembles that of octopus: both are very good, and each plate is $9.
+In addition to takoyaki with octopus, Noren offers a vegetarian option made with a vegetable blend whose texture resembles that of octopus and both are very good.

 The Noren menu also includes okonomiyaki, a savory pancake with pork and shiitake or vegetarian.
-The pork option has a slightly smokier flavour with slices of bacon on top.
-Both are tasty and cost $9.
-Noren also offers a $9 “dish of the day”, changing every week.
-This particular week it was a beef curry and tofu dish; good, but our favorites so far are the choices on the regular menu.
-The place has been open since Saturday, we’ll have to come back.
-The small restaurant also offers a great little salad for 3$ (!) and a dessert of coconut milk tapioca.
+The pork option has a slightly smokier flavour with slices of bacon on top and we enjoyed both.
+Noren also offers a “dish of the day”, changing every week and when we were there, it was a beef curry and tofu dish.
+Although good, our favorites so far are the choices on the regular menu.
+This small restaurant also offers a great little salad and a dessert of coconut milk tapioca.
 Try yuzu soda, calpico, ginger ale or a filter coffee made to order.